 Food Storage: The vital element for winter survival for warm-blooded critters is the food resource.
 Maintaining body temperature wants a whole lot of energy.
 Honeybees have a tendency to construct a wax comb within the trees for security and will keep honey up as their food supply.
-In the same way, squirrels often keep nuts up so find out What Do Squirrels Eat.
 They consume as much as they could and conceal the rest.
 They’ll spend their entire day straight from early dawn until day seeking food when taking care to safeguard themselves from getting food.

 When some fishes stay fairly active beneath the layers of icy-cold water, many turtles and turtles penetrate deep and find a hiding spot beneath the stones, logs and leaves.
 Many times, they find heat by burying their small body from the mud.
 While on property, many reptiles, amphibians and tiny mammals will conceal below the leaves, snow and grass.
 These are the areas in which they hibernate.
 Some will cuddle-up inside their own nests with their young ones with stored food distribution.

 Adaptation: Animals which can’t store food are needed to sew, migrate or learn how to adapt.
 The red foxes change their diet from insects and berries to miniature rodents.
 Many non-migrating birds such as robins and cardinal alter their diet from insects and berries to seeds and fruit.
 Deer will trigger through the snow or eat bark once the bud is coated and leaves are all gone.